gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 - Windows 11 or Windows 10 build 19044 or later
 - WSL 2 distribution
-- Most recent Linux version of GitKraken Client
+- GitKraken Client version 9.1.0+ for Linux
 ***

 ## Install or Update WSL 2 with WSLg Support

 GitKraken Client will only work with WSL 2 on Windows 11 or Windows 10 build 19044 or later, which includes WSLg for GUI support.